APRIL 29, 2008 THE SPEAKER

 Neither musician can actually hear the "mix," the balance between the two instruments.
 Both have to use their best judgment as to volume and take it on faith that their music sounds good to the people out in the congregation.

 It was usually about this time of year that we performed "The Holy City."
-Here's a link to someone else's MIDI version of the music, written in 1892 by Michael Maybrick.
+Here's a link to an approximation of our performance (but I didn't do the piano glissandos).
+The fermata comes at the five-minute mark.

 On another topic, I've received a couple of e-mails recently from people who have run across articles on this website.